And I wanted to, I don't normally have a show for tonight.

 Anecdotal or fictional references exist, but these aren't historical facts.

-There's a movie Pinocchio, 964 Pinocchio.
+There's a movie, Pinocchio, 964 Pinocchio.

 So it did happen.

-I I mean, are you familiar with what a lobotomy is?
+I mean, are you familiar with what a lobotomy is?

 Sure, yeah, absolutely.

-They wouldn't they put a knife.
+They put a knife on it.

-Okay, well then I mean you can understand how anybody that's suffered that horrendous I mean mechanical disruption of the frontal lobe of their brain is is going to be a victim for the rest of the hey, I'm not a fan of lobotomies, but you can't say that they're the same as torturing children and eating their brains to get hot.
+Okay, well, then, I mean, you can understand how anybody that's suffered that horrendous, I mean, mechanical disruption of the frontal lobe of their brain is going to be a victim for the rest of.

-I'm trying to tune my compass here.
+I'm trying to tune my competition.

-Because you want to compare colonization to something called good and evil, so tell me what is good and what is evil.
+Because you want to compare colonization to something called good and evil.

 I think that I have a rather personal understanding of that, but I'm happy to share my personal understanding of good and evil.